 Ole Savannah Southern Table and Bar

 Unfortunately, the Culinary Institute of America was closed for summer break, so the campus tour and meal at one of their restaurants will have to wait until another time.

-We rented a car from Enterprise for the day to explore the area and revisit some places we haven’t been in years.
+We rented a car from enterprise for the day to explore the area and revisit some places we haven’t been in years.
 We love enterprise, as they come pick you up and bring you home after you return your rental, and the staff is always super friendly and helpful, not to mention the occassional upgrades!

 FDR’s family home, Springwood, is located in Hyde Park, about a half hour from Kingston.
 The FDR Presidential Library is also on the property, and Franklin and Eleanor are buried in the rose garden.
-Both Eleanor and FDR had smaller homes, or “retreats”, located a short drive away.
-While Springwood, Val-Kill (Eleanor’s retreat) and Top Cottage (FDR’s retreat), are all cozy and very personally decorated, Springwood is far more formal than the retreats.
-This is such a fascinating place, so filled with history, yet you feel an intimacy of it through the well versed and passionate docents who guide your visit.
+Both Eleanor and FDR had smaller homes of their own, or “retreats”, located a short drive away.
+While Springwood, Val-Kill (Eleanor’s retreat) and Top Cottage (FDR’s retreat), are both cozy and very personally decorated, Springwood is far more formal than the retreats.
+This is such a fascinating place, filled with so much history, yet you feel an intimacy through the well versed and passionate docents who guide your visit.